 Whether you’re already in the corporate setting or still in a WFH situation, sticking to your fitness routine should be a priority.

 And having tons of deadlines, work, and back-to-back meetings is not an excuse anymore to skip out on your daily walk or run.
-And a treadmill for desks is just what you need to keep in shape while working.
+And an under-desk treadmill is just what you need to keep in shape while working in front of the computer.

 1. TR1200-GlowUp Under Desk Treadmill